japodhidev/dataintegrated-interview/README.md

 Tests are ran using [Cypress](https://cypress.io/).
 This seemed like the proper way since it's recommended by [Nextjs](https://nextjs.org/docs/testing).
 Only `e2e` tests are available given the limitations that component tests face.

+Coverage reports will be available in the `coverage` directory.
+The reports are generated for the files that are tested using [Cypress](https://cypress.io/).
+[nyc](https://github.com/istanbuljs/nyc) is the library used for coverage report generation.
+A simple configuration file, `nyc.config.js` is also available.

 ## Getting Started

 Setup should be relatively straight-forward.